meganrobin/Item-Management-API/ExampleFlows.md

 In this scenario, player Megan wants to add a bow and then enchant it for an upcoming raid.

-First, Megan checks their inventory to see what materials she has.
+1. First, Megan checks their inventory to see what materials she has:

 GET /players/megan783/inventory
 [